University of Liverpool

 Otherwise, if you are interested in PhD opportunities and if you have your own funding (BIG catch), let us know!

 Vet Students: Sorry, I keep most stuff locked up under VITAL, for

 Single-channel and whole-cell patch-clamp electrophysiology.
 We use this software.

 BBSRC, IMB, MRC.

-RBJ is a Reader at Liverpool University.
-In the USA and not heard of Reader.
-See good ol’Wikipedia J
+RBJ is a Chair/Full Professor at Liverpool University.
+J